future-architect/cheetah-grid/packages/docs/api/js/column_actions/README.md

 ## Advanced Column Action

 By setting the property `action` as an Action instance, You can change the properties of the action (disable, readonly, etc.) in the when you want.

 Please refer to [here](./Classes.md)

-[MenuColumn]: ../column_types/MenuColumn.md
+[menucolumn]: ../column_types/MenuColumn.md
-[CheckEditor]: ./CheckEditor.md
+[checkeditor]: ./CheckEditor.md
-[ButtonAction]: ./ButtonAction.md
+[buttonaction]: ./ButtonAction.md
-[SmallDialogInputEditor]: ./SmallDialogInputEditor.md
+[smalldialoginputeditor]: ./SmallDialogInputEditor.md
-[InlineMenuEditor]: ./InlineMenuEditor.md
+[inlinemenueditor]: ./InlineMenuEditor.md
-[RadioEditor]: ./RadioEditor.md
+[radioeditor]: ./RadioEditor.md